 He and his father relocated to Indiana by 1937, making a home in Helmer, Steuben County in 1928.
 The father died in Gilbert's residence in Hamilton, IN in January 1944.

 On Jan.
-6, 1940, Gilbert was joined in wedlock with Dorothy Herma (Lower) Stourse (1907-1986), a native of Clare, Clare County, MI and the widow of George Lyman Strouse (1905-1937).
+6, 1940, when he was 27 years of age, Gilbert was joined in wedlock with Dorothy Herma (Lower) Stourse (1907-1986), a native of Clare, Clare County, MI and the widow of George Lyman Strouse (1905-1937).
 The wedding was led by Rev. William Wenger in the parsonage of the Lutheran Church in West Fairfield, IN.
 In announcing the marriage, the Angola Herald said that "They will reside in Helmer."

-Dorothy is believed to have brought a daughter into the marriage, Betty Strouse.
+Dorothy is believed to have brought two stepdaughters into the marriage, Betty (Strouse) Bry and Helen (Strouse) Smith.

 Sadly, Dorothy succumbed to the spectre of death in 1986.
 Gilbert survived her by about two years.
 He died at the age of 76 or 77 in 1988.
 Burial of the remains was in Wright Cemetery in Hudson, Steuben County.

-Stepdaughter Betty Strouse ( ? - ? ) grew up in or near Angola, Steuben County, IN.
+Stepdaughter Betty Strouse ( ? - ? ) was born in (?).
+She grew up in or near Angola, Steuben County, IN.
+She wedded (?)
+Bry and resided in Auburn, IN.